ong6/lark-openapi-mcp/README.md

       lark-mcp mcp -a <your_app_id> -s <your_app_secret> -m stdio
       ```

-    2. **SSE mode**: Provides an HTTP interface based on Server-Sent Events, suitable for scenarios where local execution is not possible.
+    2. **SSE mode (Deprecated)**: Provides an HTTP interface based on Server-Sent Events, suitable for scenarios where local execution is not possible.

       ```bash
       # Default listens only on localhost